7 employment law changes start-ups can’t afford to ignore in 2017

 Uber are appealing to the Employment Appeal Tribunal against the decision that went against them in October 2016 when two drivers won their claim to be considered workers rather than self-employed contractors.
 This meant that they were entitled to basic employment rights such as to be paid the National Living Wage or National Minimum Wage, and the rights to rest breaks and paid holiday.

 This case could have huge implications not just for Uber’s model of business, but for any gig economy business trying to use self-employed contractors for things like deliveries or transport, abd in situations where businesses seek to maintain high levels of control and management.
-Learn more about what the Uber ruling means for the gig economy here.

 The situation remains unclear about potential employment law changes as a consequence of Brexit, but it does not look currently as though 2017 will be a particularly significant year for that as it will be a year of beginning negotiations, if indeed Article 50 is triggered by the end of March 2017.
 The decision of the Supreme Court on the government’s appeal of the High Court decision that Parliament first needs to approve that triggering is expected in early January.